AndreasPott/ytk/readme.md

     echo Ytk::EncodeSuccess('myLabel');

 # Acknowledgement
-Ytk is shipped with a small collection of php and javascript libries under either MIT or LGPL license.
+Ytk is shipped with a small collection of php and javascript libraries under either MIT or LGPL license.
 As these libraries are exposed in the asset directory of the web projects, all thrid party code is fully available in source code.

 # License